 Port Chester is a coastal village of 28,967 residents in Westchester County, New York close to the Connecticut state border.
 It was originally settled in the 1660s and was known as Saw Pit until it was incorporated as a village in 1868 and was renamed Port Chester.
 It is home to Capitol Theater, a legendary music venue that has witnessed live performances by acts such as David Bowie and The Rolling Stones.

-Check out Port Chester, NY homes for sale, and rent to own
+Check out 300 Port Chester, NY rent to own homes for sale, which may include auction properties, for sale by owner, and more.

 The most sought-after real estate in Westchester!
 Port Chester's coastal location and proximity to New York City have made it one of the most popular small towns in the state.
 As a result, median home values are 47.3 percent higher than the state average and have increased by roughly 75 percent in the past 12 years.
 Prospective buyers will find a range of condominium and co-op complexes along King Street.
 Side roads such as Washington Street, Oak Street, and Grove Street offer older yet charming wood-frame multi-family housing units.
 There are also a number of rent to own properties available in Port Chester for those not interested in buying.